What is the best grow light setup for seedlings and clones?

 LED seedling grow lights are now the most efficient and cheap solution for seedling lights.
 They are available in strip or LED bar form which is perfect seedling trays and shelves.

 White LED grow lights provide a high quality light that allows good visual inspection of the plants.
+LED grow lights do not radiate heat which can stress very young plants.

 Most LED grow lights are dimmable.
 It is ideal to be able to dim a seedling grow light in order to be able to control the light intensity from a low level for very young seedlings to more mature plants.